 As the pandemic continues to spread, more disruptions may be on the horizon.
 Here’s what small business owners can do to manage external factors:

-- Check government websites for updates on current restrictions from federal, state, and local lawmakers and health officials.
+- Check government websites for updates on current restrictions from federal, state, and regional health officials.

-- Research the number of confirmed cases in your area.
+- Research the current status of community spread in your area.

 - Communicate with your suppliers to stay current on changes to shipment schedules.
 Ask your suppliers if they’ve created long-term plans.
 Then consider how these plans might affect your business.
 Notify customers of the potential for delays if your supplier is experiencing troubles.